Leuchtfeuer/mautic-multiselect-handling-bundle/README.md

 3. Select values to remove from multiselect field.
 In case this value is empty no values will be removed.

 ### Campaign action "Change contact's select field"
-1. Select managed multiselect field.
+1. Select managed select field.
 2. Select value to set as the value of a select field.
 In case this value is empty the value will be not set by this action.
 3. Select values to remove from a select field.
 In case this value is empty no values will be removed.